-

 How to Contribute to a 529 College Savings Plan

-Most people set up a 529 college savings account and link a bank account for electronic deposits.
+Most people set up 529 college savings account and link a bank account for electronic deposits.
 Some plans even allow you to share a link with family and friends so they can make electronic contributions to your child’s account as well.
-This is especially helpful when grandma and grandpa want to put money into your kid’s 529 account for birthdays & holidays.
+This is especially helpful when family members want to put money into your kid’s 529 account for birthdays & holidays.

 529 College Savings Plan Limits

-There isn’t really a 529 college savings plan annual contribution limit.
-Unfortunately, people often incorrectly assume the annual gifting limit to avoid filing a gift tax return is the limit on annual 529 plan contributions.
+There is not really a 529 college savings plan annual contribution limit.
+People often incorrectly assume that it is the annual gifting limit to avoid filing a gift tax return is the limit on annual 529 plan contributions.

-Currently, individuals are allowed to gift up to $15,000/year to another individual without it counting against their lifetime gift exemption.
-A couple could gift $30,000 ($15k each) to a child without any gift tax implications.
+Currently individuals are allowed to gift up to $18,000/year to another individual without it counting against their lifetime gift exemption.
+A couple could gift $36,000 ($18,000 each) to a child without any gift tax implications.

-You are more than welcome to contribute more than that to your child’s 529 plan; however, anything above that will need to be documented in your tax return and go against your lifetime gifting exemption (currently over $11 million per person).
+You are more than welcome to contribute more than that to your child’s 529 plan, however anything above that will need to be documented in your tax return and go against your lifetime gifting exemption (currently over $13.6 million per person).

 This could obviously change in the future as tax laws change, so work with your tax professional to determine the appropriate course of action for your circumstances.

-There are two types of contribution “limits” for 529 college savings plans, contribution, and balance limits.
-In addition, there is an annual limit on state tax deductions for some 529 plans (more on that later), and there is a maximum balance limit.
+There are two types of contribution “limits” for 529 college savings plans, contribution and balance limits.
+There is the annual limit on state tax deductions for some 529 plans (more on that later) and there is a maximum balance limit.

 Each state’s 529 plan has a different limit on how much can be held in the account.
 This amount adjusts upwards over time for inflation.
-Once you hit the limit, you don’t have to pull money out of the 529 plan, but you can no longer contribute more to it.
+Once you hit the limit, you don’t have to pull money out of the 529 plan, but you are no longer allowed to contribute more to it.

 Many 529 plans have a limit above $500,000 currently, so it’s unlikely that many of you will have a balance that exceeds that (unless you’re planning to pay for 100% of private undergrad plus medical school for your child).